 - If your research supervisor is unsure where to place you, he or she can contact the academic staff to find out what desks are available.

 - Complete a New Hire Information Sheet.
 Leave the Administrative Actions section blank.
 Do not complete the Social Security Number (SSN).
 We have access to your SSN internally.
 Send the form to firstname.lastname@example.org.

 - TIP: Avoid identify theft!
 Never e-mail a document with your SSN on it, just in case an e-mail is intercepted or hacked.

-- The Academic Program Staff will ask you to complete the online I-9 Form.
+- Please complete the online I-9 Form.
 During the I-9 process, international students will be asked to complete a Foreign National Information Form.